Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

-Our key idea is to instead model these eccentric residuals against the mean anomaly evolution of the binaries.
-The mean anomaly evolves via the (orbit-averaged) radial orbital frequency, and thus each radial orbit is separated by $2 \pi$ in mean anomaly for \textit{any} binary configuration, irrespective of eccentricity or mass-ratio.
-Expressing $\Delta A$ and $\Delta \phi$ against mean anomaly thus eliminates the secular decrease of their oscillation periods (the chirp) over time as well as across the parameter space.
-The chirp is instead absorbed into the time derivative of the mean anomaly evolution of each binary (see Fig.~\ref{fig: chirp}).
-Consequently, these \textit{mean anomaly-parameterized eccentric residuals can be represented with an order of magnitude fewer basis functions} than their time-parameterized counterparts (see Fig.~\ref{fig: surrogate-scaling} and Table~\ref{tab: surrogate-metrics}).
+This makes mean anomaly a particularly convenient parameterization for simplifying the structure of eccentric residuals.
+Expressing $\Delta A$ and $\Delta \phi$ as a function of the mean anomaly ensures that their oscillations have a \textit{constant} period of $2 \pi$ for \textit{any} ({planar}) binary configuration \textit{throughout its inspiral}.
+The chirp is absorbed into the time derivative of the mean anomaly (i.e., $n$; cf. Eq.~\eqref{eqn: mean-anomaly} and Fig.~\ref{fig: chirp}), rather than appearing as a varying oscillation period in the residuals.
+Consequently, these mean anomaly-parameterized eccentric residuals have significantly simpler harmonic content and can be represented using \textit{more than an order of magnitude fewer basis functions} than their time-parameterized counterparts (see Fig.~\ref{fig: surrogate-scaling} and Table~\ref{tab: surrogate-metrics}).

-Since all the waveforms end at a constant orbit-averaged orbital frequency at $t=0$, they generally end at different mean anomaly values.
-For surrogate construction, however, it is necessary to represent the data pieces on a common grid.
-We therefore model the data-pieces against the \textit{shifted mean anomaly}, $l_s(t; \param) = l(t; \param) - l(t=0; \param)$, so that all the waveforms terminate at $l_s=0$.
-The shifted mean anomaly, being related to the bare mean anomaly by a constant offset, still has the same time derivative and hence continues to factor away the chirp from the data pieces.
-We detail the mean anomaly parameterized surrogate construction in Appendix A.
+For surrogate construction, the waveform data-pieces are first represented on a common shifted mean anomaly grid, $l_s(t; \param) \coloneq l(t; \param) - l(t=0; \param)$.
+Then, to obtain the final waveforms as a function of time, we also make a surrogate model of the mapping between shifted mean anomaly and time (see Appendix A for details).
+Mean anomaly is a monotonically increasing, \textit{non-oscillatory} function of time (see Fig. \ref{fig: chirp}, which shows its time-derivative) because it evolves via the \textit{orbit-averaged} radial orbital frequency (cf. Eq. \eqref{eqn: mean-anomaly}), and a highly compressed surrogate can be easily built for it.

-To get the final waveforms as a function of time, we also need to model the shifted mean anomaly $l_s(t; \param)$ against time. $l_s$ is a monotonically increasing, non-oscillatory function of time (see Fig. \ref{fig: chirp}, which shows its derivative) because it evolves via the \textit{orbit-averaged} radial orbital frequency, and a highly compressed surrogate can be easily built for it.
-In this work, we get the mean anomaly evolution from the orbital dynamics solver of \inspiralesigma{}.
-However, it should be possible to work with a definition of mean anomaly that only depends on the waveform morphology~\citep{Shaikh:2023ypz, Shaikh:2025tae}, making this method agnostic to the internal details/conventions of any particular eccentric waveform model; we leave this for future work.
+Angular element representations have proven useful in extreme mass-ratio inspiral (EMRI) modeling as well, from avoiding numerical issues near orbital turning points~\citep{Cutler:1994pb, Glampedakis:2002ya} to waveforms that are harmonically-decomposed in orbit-averaged frequencies and angles~\citep{Pound:2021qin, Drummond:2022xej, Drummond:2022efc, VanDeMeent:2018cgn, Lynch:2023gpu, Drummond:2023wqc, Chua:2020stf, Katz:2021yft, Speri:2023jte, Chapman-Bird:2025xtd}.
+However, our framework is the first to leverage the mean anomaly domain to build efficient surrogate models of eccentric waveforms.